Trueveral/programPrac2.io/rohanlad.md

 # Evidence of collaboration

-    Acceptable - there is a noticeable skew between how many commits were made between one person and the other
+    Weak - there is a noticeable skew between how many commits were made between one person and the other